Tuesday, 17 December 2013

 These are ladies that just don’t exist as a function of men.
 Though they are all independent, high achieving ladies conquering the so-called “man’s world”, they also possess those biblical qualities and virtues that would enable them carry out the roles of wives and mothers.
 These ladies are not the so called immoral or materialistic ladies.
 They are unassuming, virtuous, gentle, caring, friendly and empathetic.
 This makes the writer certain that they would be submissive, subservient and supportive as wives, while being protective, instructive and educative as mothers.

 Ladies like these exist in every corner of the earth, depending on where and how one looks.
 Coming across such ladies and their likes is made possible by possessing a point of view very different from that which most people possess today.
 Remember that it is what one is looking out for that one sees.
-This write-up is aimed at changing the wrong perception some people have of today’s women; and also to challenge the few ladies who create the wrong impression that some misguided fellows use to judge the whole, to re-model their characters and attitudes into something that would be applauded and emulated.
+This write-up is aimed at changing the wrong perception some people have of today’s women; and also to challenge the few ladies who create the wrong impression which some misguided fellows use in judging the whole, to re-model their characters and attitudes into something that would be applauded and emulated.

-Tuesday 22 October 2013
+Tuesday, 22 October 2013

 Graduate Customer Care Officer at Standard Chartered Bank Nigeria